gluuber/frontend-assessment/readme.md

 Introduction
 ---
-Thanks for considering me for the role by taking this frontend technical assessment.
+Thanks for considering me for the role and allowing me to take this frontend technical assessment.

 Exercise 1
 ---